-Working closely with partners including the West Midlands Combined Authority, Nottingham City Council and Robinhood Operators Group, Midlands Connect is developing a technical and functional design for an ABT solution for cEMV and ITSO.
-This exercise is due to be completed in summer 2018.
+Working closely with partners including the West Midlands Combined Authority, Nottingham City Council and Robinhood Operators Group, Midlands Connect has developed a technical and functional design for an ABT solution for cEMV and ITSO.

 The extra flexibility and ease of smart ticketing, combined with the potential for the automatic charging of the most suitable fare for a particular journey, creates an attractive, efficient and beneficial alternative to people’s existing travel habits.

 This could also have a huge influence on the number of journeys made by existing users of public transport, as well as attracting new users from other modes of transport.

 On top of our smart ticketing work, our research will expand to include areas like: infrastructure for electric vehicles, technology trials like E-highways or Electric Charging Lanes, the role of connected & autonomous vehicles, HGV Platooning trials and 5G connectivity.

 It is essential that our recommendations for new road and rail infrastructure take these considerations in to account, evaluate them fully and, where appropriate, integrate them in to our proposition to government.

 Swift smartcard journeys made in the West Midlands in 2017/18

 Cllr Simon Spencer, Cabinet Member for Highways Transport and Infrastructure,